Optimal decay rates for linear kinetic equations in the half-space: Localization estimates and integral decay

-We consider $\mathcal L$ the linear relaxation operator or the Fokker-Planck operator in $\R^d$, and we recall that in that cases, the equilibrium function $M$ is the normalised Gaussian on $\R^d$, so that $M(v) = \prod_i \frak M_1(v_i)$, with $\frak M_1$ the normalised Gaussian on $\R$.
-We start by establishing a time depending control of the first moment.
+Let $\Omega_v = \R$ and let $\mathcal L$ be the linear relaxation operator or the Fokker-Planck operator.
+The local equilibrium $M$ is the normalised Gaussian on $\R$, i.e., $M(v_1) = \MMM_1(v_1)$.
+We start by establishing a time dependent control on the first moment.
+In this subsection, we write $(x,v) = (x_1,v_1)$ to stress the fact we are working in dimension $d=1$.